 During the past eight years we have hosted industry conferences on human rights topics at our facilities in Atlanta which have been sponsored by the United States Council for International Business, International Organization of Employers and the United States Chamber of Commerce to tackle issues related to human rights.
 The first six conferences were hosted at that Atlanta office complex and the seventh was at the new Center for Civil and Human Rights in Atlanta.

 These conferences have engaged business in addressing forced labor, child labor, and other business and human rights issues.
 In 2010 and 2011, Professor John Ruggie, the former UN Special Representative for Business and Human Rights, was the keynote speaker and focused on his “Protect, Respect and Remedy” framework for respecting human rights in a business context and the UN Guiding Principles on Business and Human Rights.

-The 2014 conference, which convened more than 170 leaders from businesses, government and non-governmental organizations, focused on strategies to demonstrate respect for human rights in business.
+The 2015 conference, which convened more than 150 leaders from businesses, government and non-governmental organizations, focused on strategies to demonstrate respect for human rights in business.
 Conference panels focused on key issues including

 Member companies recognize supplier audits completed on behalf of another company through a framework called Mutual Recognition.
 Recognizing audits conducted on behalf of another company reduces audit fatigue, reduces time and costs on the part of suppliers and shifts the focus from auditing to performance.
 Our work with AIM-PROGRESS has advanced our mutual audit recognition to 16 percent of the suppliers we audit.